imransilvake/scss-framework/README.md

 ## Support
-If you like this minimal and clean scss framework, please give a star at the repository: [SCSS-Framwork](https://github.com/imransilvake/SCSS-Framework)
+If you like this clean and minimal scss framework, please give a star at the repository: [SCSS-Framwork](https://github.com/imransilvake/SCSS-Framework).

 ## How to Include